robotics-upo/ars548_ros/Readme.md

         ```
         ./Configurer.sh
         ```
-        Once you execute the command, the program will ask you if you want to create the vlan connection and after that it will ask you to introduce the parent interface you want to use to create the connection.(It must be your phisical interface, otherwise it wont work)\
+        Once you execute the command, the program will ask you if you want to create the vlan connection and after that it will ask you to introduce the parent interface you want to use to create the connection.(It must be your physical interface, otherwise it won't work).\
         After all that it will create the connection with the radar using the default values for the network.

     If you configure it manually, you will have to make this process just once.
 If you do it executing the **Configurer.sh** file, you will have to do it everytime you turn on your computer.

 How to execute the driver
 ---
-Once you have installed ROS2, Rviz 2, Tf 2, colcon, configured your network and downloaded the project, you can execute this driver.
+Once you have installed ROS2, RViz 2, Tf 2, colcon, configured your network and downloaded the project, you can execute this driver.

 For executing the driver you should go to the directory in wich you have downloaded this project and execute the next commands: